Tjstretchalot/WebCommanders/README.md

 - Can punch (melee range) for a moderate amount of damage.
 - Has a large amount of health.
 No health regen.

+### Spawning notes

+Initially, each team has 1 barracks at their base.
+This building cannot be destroyed.
+Players in the general pool may elect to spawn as a unit (the only choice if all commander spots are taken).
+When done so, that player will be assigned to Team 1, the next player Team 2, then Team 3, then Team 4, and back to Team 1.

+If a team has another unused barracks at the end of that round, that team will be included in the next round.
+For example, if Team 3 has 2 additional barracks and Team 4 has 1 additional barracks, both will be included in the next round of players.
+So the next player would go to Team 3, then the next player to Team 4.
+Team 3 would be the only team with another barracks, so the next player would go to team 3.
+Then the process would repeat (Team 1, then Team 2, etc.).
+Additional barracks are not counted once a round starts, but lost unused barracks are.